Danger at Dead Man’s Pass by M.G. Leonard & Sam Sedgman

 In the first three books, the trains themselves are among the chief delights: creating dynamic, dangerous, and unusual settings for Hal’s investigations.
 In Danger at Dead Man’s Pass, the investigation unfolds in a castle.
 There’s more of a Cluedo vibe: locked rooms, hidden keys, and detailed floor plans.

-An enjoyable excursion, but I missed the strong flavour of the trains and the sense of high-speed action which was so distinctive in the earlier books.
+An enjoyable excursion, but I missed the trains and the sense of high-speed action which was so distinctive in the earlier books.

 WHAT TO READ NEXT